Things You Should NOT Worry About When Buying a Guitar

 Author: Raul Alvarez Date Posted:14 February 2013

-I have noticed over my 20 years of experience, how people approach buying guitars and what they tend to stress about.
-Here I will adress a few common problems.
+I have noticed, over my 20 years of experience, how people approach buying guitars and what they tend to stress about.
+Here I will address a few common problems, and what is and what is not worth worrying about when buying a new guitar.

 String action- the height of the strings from the fretboard